IASIL 2017: IRELAND’S WRITERS IN THE 21ST CENTURY

 IASIL2017 invites delegates to consider all of the above approaches and responses, and more, in a reconsideration of Ireland’s rich literary heritage.

 NTU English, and the College of Humanities, Arts and Social Sciences, NTU, are delighted to invite IASIL members, and all scholars and students of Irish literature, to our garden campus in Singapore in July 2017.

-IASIL2017 is organized by NTU English Literature, with support from the NTU College of Humanities, Arts and Social Sciences (HASS), and the Centre for Liberal Arts and Social Sciences (CLASS).
-It also receives support from the Embassy of Ireland, Singapore.
+IASIL2017 is organised by NTU English, with support from the NTU College of Humanities, Arts and Social Sciences (HASS), and the Centre for Liberal Arts and Social Sciences (CLASS).
+It also receives support from The Ireland Funds Singapore and the Embassy of Ireland, Singapore.